MMesbahU/Weggis/Files/angsd.md

                 './angsd -bam list -GL 2 -doMaf 2 -out RES -doMajorMinor 1'
 ```

-We will see later of to perform SNP and genotype calling (and many other things) with ANGSD.

 ANGSD can accept several input files, as described [here](http://popgen.dk/angsd/index.php/Input):

 * BAM/CRAM